bazel-xcode/xchammer/Docs/XCHammerFAQ.md

 #### Generated Projects

 Both Tulsi and XCHammer produce Xcode projects.
-Tulsi produces a project which contains a minimimal set of sources.
-When Pinterest first migrated, developers we suprised to see missing types that used to be in the original project.
+Tulsi produces a project which contains a minimal set of sources.
+When Pinterest first migrated, developers were surprised to see missing types that used to be in the original project.

 In addition to generating an Xcode project that calls `bazel build`, XCHammer can also generate a _pure_ Xcode project.
 This output project builds primarily with Xcode.
 This makes it beneficial for building beta features before Bazel has supported a feature.
 Because XCHammer projects build with Xcode or Bazel, the project should contains _all_ of the sources types, images, localization files, and assets.
-While this is slower to generate many developers would wait for the full result.
+While this is slower to generate, many developers are willing to wait for the full result.

-Additioaly developers were spending a lot of time generating Xcode with projects.
-In later iterations XCHammer was made incremental by allowing the project to be split into many projects, focused Xcode projects, and nooping of geeneration.
+Additionally developers were spending a lot of time generating Xcode with projects.
+In later iterations XCHammer was made incremental by allowing the project to be split into many projects, focused Xcode projects, and nooping of generation.

 #### Interface

-XCHammer also provides Bazel rule to build Xcode projects and Tulsi is a primairly a command line program.
+XCHammer provides both a Bazel rule and CLI to build Xcode projects and Tulsi is a primarily a GUI and CLI application.
 There's a couple silly hacks that make this possible, but the authors have found this interface to integrate well with the XCHammer DSL.